windows-2048/The-Fastest-Mouse-Clicker-for-Windows/docs/README.md

 ### Does your program run on bare Windows, like Windows Home on a laptop just from store?

 Yes.
 Unlike all other auto-clickers this app is statically linked and has no external dependencies (e.g. "The application was unable to start correctly (0xc000007b)" from incorrect linkage against MSVC run-time DLLs).

+### Does your app support multiple subsequent mouse clicks?

+Yes, it does.
+But the Help text is not ready yet.
+Although the GUI is simple and intuitive and based on the one of the most famous auto-clickers in the past.
+To do subsequent clicking, just run the main app, click the "Run group app" button and see the "Quick Help" area just below the center of the window.

 ### Is this FAQ nearly complete?